f-huel/Bit-Maffia/README.md

 14. [Examples](#examples)

 ## Installation
+- Explain how to install your project step-by-step

 ## Usage
+- Describe how to use your project

 ## Configuration
+- Configuration settings or environment variables, explain how to set them up

 ## Contributing
+- Include information about the coding style, pull request process, and any contribution guidelines

 ## License
+- Specify the license under which your project is distributed

 ## Documentation
+- Extensive documentation

 ## Credits
+- Acknowledge any individuals or resources that contributed to your project

 ## Contact Information
+📧 | bitfcm23@gmail.com

 ## Badges
+- Quick information about the project's status, such as build status, code coverage, or version

 ## FAQ
+- Common questions or issues that user might encounter

 ## Changelog
+- Regular version updates with details

 ## Roadmap
+- Future plans?

 ## Examples
+- Example
+- Example